newold3/Godot-RPG-Creator/README.md

 ## 📥 Installation

 1. Clone this repository or download the ZIP.
 2. You need **Godot 4.x** installed.
 3. Import the project (`project.godot`) into the engine.
 4. Run and start creating!

+*(Note: The project is not yet compatible with Godot 4.6)*

 ---